 Minors' parents or other guardians shall actively cooperate with the implementation of correctional education measures and must not obstruct or interfere with or ignore them.

-Article 43:Where the parents or other guardians and schools of minors with serious negative conduct are unable to control or unable to effectively control them, they may apply to the administrative departments for education, and after appraisal and consent of the specialized education guidance committee, the administrative departments for education may decided to send them to a specialized school to receive specialized education.
+Article 43:Where the parents or other guardians and schools of minors with serious negative conduct are unable to control or unable to effectively control them, they may apply to the administrative departments for education, and after appraisal and consent of the specialized education guidance committee, the administrative departments for education may decide to send them to a specialized school to receive specialized education.

 (1) Carried out conduct that seriously endangered society where the circumstances were vile or caused serious consequences;